hugo0706/APIstreaming/README.md

 ### Purchase
   validations
     is valid with valid attributes
-    is not valid without an expires_at
-    is not valid without a unique purchase_option_id
+    is valid without an expires_at beacuse default is used is not valid without a unique purchase_option_id

 ### Season